 Despite succulents being hardy plants that can survive many situations other plants cannot, they have a weakness- the need for sunlight.
-Some succulents will grow and thrive without being in direct sun but, unfortunately, they are in the minority, and they will need bright, indirect light.
+Some succulent species and varieties will grow and thrive without being in direct sun but, unfortunately, they are in the minority.
+They will also need bright, indirect light to grow well.

 For most succulents, being in a spot with at least a few hours of sun is essential to maintain shape and colour.
 But what if you just wanted to, say, send succulents in a box or keep a pretty arrangement indoors while you have guests.
-Will succulents live without light for a while?
+Will succulents live without sun light for a while and for how long?

 Our small nursery sells the majority of our plants online and posts them all over Australia.
 Prior to starting with the business, I have tested a lot of plants by putting them in a box and leaving them in complete darkness for up to 2 weeks.